On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

-The $\partial \bar{\partial}$-lemma is a powerful tool to study K\"ahler manifolds, such as the functional of solving the $\bar{\partial}$-equation $\bar{\partial} x=\partial \alpha$ with closed $\partial \alpha$ on a K\"ahler manifold and the degeneration of Fr\"olicher spectral sequence.
-As we know, there are many interesting alternative characterizations of the $\partial \bar{\partial}$-lemma on compact complex manifolds, among which are P. Deligne--P. Griffiths--J. Morgan--D. Sullivan's one by the decomposition type of Dolbeault complex \cite{DGMS75} and D. Angella--A. Tomassini's one by Fr\"olicher-type equality in terms of Betti, Bott--Chern and Aeppli numbers \cite{AT13}.
-Recently, Y. Zou--the first author characterized various (weak) $\partial \bar{\partial}$-lemmata by de Rham, Dolbeault, Bott--Chern, Appeli and Varouchas' cohomology groups in a uniform way, from the perspective of double complex \cite{RZ20}.
+The $\partial\bar{\partial}$-property is a powerful tool in the study of K\"ahler manifolds, with applications including the solvability of the $\bar{\partial}$-equation $\bar{\partial}x = \partial\alpha$ for $\partial\alpha$ closed, and the degeneration of the Fr\"olicher spectral sequence.
+As we know, there are many interesting alternative characterizations of the $\partial \bar{\partial}$-property on compact complex manifolds, among which are P. Deligne--P. Griffiths--J. Morgan--D. Sullivan's one \cite{DGMS75} by the decomposition type of Dolbeault complex and D. Angella--A. Tomassini's one \cite{AT13} by Fr\"olicher-type equality in terms of Betti, Bott--Chern and Aeppli numbers.